2011 - 2016

 The Reserve has a good representation of native understorey plants and large old trees that support a variety of fauna species such as echidna, Azure Kingfisher and Squirrel Gliders.
 The Boulevard Bush Reserve Management Plan was developed in 2014 (and reviewed in 2019) as a collaborative and ongoing approach to management of the area.

-Installation of Historical Flood Marker Signage 2014
+Installation of Historical Flood Signage 2014

 Launch of The Flats Interpretive Signage 2013